MIA Online Parent Support Groups

 The support groups, which last 90 minutes, are moderated and provide a confidential space where people can share information and experiences that foster a dialogue about psychiatric diagnosis, the use of psychiatric medications, and non-drug alternatives.
 We hope these groups will help parents to feel less alone as they struggle to best help their children.

 Everyone in the group has the opportunity to speak, and everyone is expected to be respectful of others.
 The moderators occasionally invite guest speakers to the meetings.

 Although MIA is hosting these forums, the moderators do not represent MIA.
 Their opinions and suggestions are their own.

-Please write me with any questions you may have about the support groups.
-You may also want to visit our Parent Resources section, which provides information about drugs, blogs written by both professionals and parents, research news, and other informational links.
+Please write to me with any questions you may have about the support groups.
+You may also want to visit our Parent Resources section, which provides information about drugs, blogs written by both professionals and parents, Q&As, research news, and other informational links.

 To sign up for a support group, please click “sign up here” at the bottom of the page and then complete the form.

 –Miranda Spencer, Parent Resources Editor

 Monthly.
 Every second Thursday of the month.
 For parents of children of all ages.

 Claudia Esteve: “I am the mother of a 23-year-old who has been struggling for the past seven years with substance abuse and mental health issues that have led to hospitalization and treatment with neuroleptic drugs.
 I know how helpful it is to come across others who have been there and who have insight, knowledge, and compassion.
 There is always hope.”